 In light of the renovations, you can’t presently go up to the top of the lighthouse.
 However, you can go inside and check out the history of the lights that have graced this fine building.
 That’s a replica of a classic Fresnel lens on the left (I really, really, REALLY love those, just in case you’ve come to this page looking for weird and unique things to buy me for my birthday), and you can view the original one (a first order, aka HUGE) in downtown Cambria (a side trip for next year’s Cali vacation).
 The lights got gradually smaller and smaller (although brighter and brighter) all the way to the current model, which is barely bigger than a standard AA battery.

-At the end of the tour, you are welcome to walk around a bit to take photos, as well as check out the gift shop.
+At the end of the tour, you are welcome to walk around a bit to take photos, as well as check out the gift shop offering not just toys for the age of 10 but some really rare-to-find things.
 Here you can purchase a Lighthouse Passport, which will help you map out your dream of visiting all the lighthouses on the West Coast.
 (They also sell elephant seal puppets there!
 I mean.
 If you’re interested in that sort of thing.)